 Today, we want to introduce you to ML and AI and discuss why you should get started in the field.
 We’ll walk you through the steps to becoming a machine learning engineer and point you in the right direction.

 Here’s what we’ll cover today:

-Get started today with our Become a Machine Learning Engineer courses at no cost.
+Get started today with our Become a Machine Learning Engineer path with a free trial.

 Artificial intelligence refers to the overarching discipline of creating intelligent machines, such as manufacturing robots, natural language processing (NLP) tools, self- driving cars, and more.
 Machine learning, a subset of AI, refers to systems and algorithms that can learn independently from particular experiences and data sets.

 Machine learning is commonly used with AI technologies, but ML refers specifically to programs and systems that can learn and make decisions on their own.
 Some of these technologies include medical diagnosis programs, image recognition software, email filtering systems, financial market analysis tools, and much more.

 These technologies are an important part of the digital world.
 Companies everywhere are investing in ML engineers to continue the work and solve high-level problems.
 Let’s take a look at some of the reasons that the market for ML and AI is increasing.